kishorrit/MLF/Chapter 3.md

 A slightly less fancy but never the less important application of computer vision in finance is insurance.
 Insurers might use drones to fly over roofs to spot issues before they become an expensive problem.
 Or they might inspect factories and equipment they insured.
 The applications are near endless.

+This chapter will look at the building blocks of computer vision models.
+Many of these building blocks will be used in later chapters, for different models.

 # A note on libraries
 This chapter makes use of the following libraries:
 - Keras